spryker/spryker-docs/docs/scos/user/features/202108.0/product-bundles-feature-overview.md

 ## Persisting when placing an order, end of checkout

 Bundle product information is stored to `spy_sales_order_item_bundle`.
 When order is placed in order detail page you will see all bundled items stored as separate row.
-This allows process state machine separately for each item, for example (ship, refund, return, etc.).
+This allows process state machine separately for each item, for example (ship, refund, return).

 If bundled item moves to reserved state machine state then corresponding bundle availability will be updated also.